 In addition to considering an amp’s wattage and speaker size, you should look for amps that are solidly constructed.
 Combo amps, which contain the amplifier and the speaker, are often housed in what are known as cabinets.
 These cabinets are generally made of wood.
 Cheaper quality amps are made with thinner wood that is likely to vibrate itself loose over time.
 When this happens, it adversely affects the quality of the sound you produce.
 Try to find an amp with a cabinet that uses ½” thick wood.
 Amps also have closed or open backs.
 What you choose here depends upon the sound you’re trying to produce, but it’s good to know that closed-back amps produce a better bass response.

 There is a lot to know when it comes to choosing an amp for your electric guitar.
 If you’re just starting out, you may be comfortable with a lower-end starter guitar amp.
 Once you decide to upgrade, remember to take the type of amplifier, the size, the power, and the construction into consideration.
-Finally, before making a purchase, consult with your music teacher or an experienced electric guitar
+Finally, before making a purchase, talk with your lessons instructor or visit one of our stores.